MerosCrypto/Meros/docs/RPC/Current/Merit.md

 The result is an object, as follows:
 - `header` (string)
-- `body`   (string)
+- `id`     (int)

 Mining the Block occurs by hashing the header with an 8-byte left padded proof, despite the proof only being 4 bytes.
 After the initial hash, the hash is signed by the miner, and the hash is hashed with the signature as the salt.
-If it beats the difficulty, it can be published by appending the 4-byte proof to the header, then appending the signature to the header, then appending the body to the completed header, and then calling `merit_publishBlock` (see below).
+If it beats the difficulty, it can be published via `publishBlock`.

 ### `publishBlock`

-`publishBlock` adds the Block to the local Blockchain, and if it's valid, publishes it.
-It takes in one argument.
+`publishBlock` is used to publish a Block locally mined thanks to a template from `getBlockTemplate`.
+It adds the Block to the local Blockchain, and if it's valid, publishes it.
+It takes in three arguments.
-- Block (string)
+- ID        (int):    The ID of a template from `getBlockTemplate` which was generated before a new Block was added.
+- Proof     (int):    Proof used to beat the difficulty.
+- Signature (string): Miner's signature.

 The result is a bool of true.